 International Applicants USyd Medicine Admission Process

-- A GAMSAT score of at least 50 in each section; Or
+- A GAMSAT score of at least 50 in each section; or

 - At least 500 in the new MCAT exam.